sky-uk/client-lib-ios-test-foundation/VISION.md

 ## ReactiveAPI Vision

 ### Goals
+- Defines a domain specific language (DSL) for testing, available for iOS and Android platforms.
-- Write APIs in a declarative style as much as possible, avoiding boilerplate and runtime reflection
+- Write a test once and run on different platforms
 - Stay reactive.
 This library depends on RxSwift because we want to use functional style as much as possible.
 - Have thin layer on top of Apple's URLSession, without reinventing the wheel, staying as tiny as possible
 - Separate session management and security concerns from the API implementations